-Recently, a US-funded study has highlighted the possible impact of China’s dams on the Mekong river (known as Lancang river in China) and countries downstream.
+Recently, a US-funded study has highlighted the possible impact of China’s dams on the Mekong river (known as the Lancang river in China) and countries downstream.
 The study was published by the Sustainable Infrastructure Partnership in Bangkok and the Lower Mekong Initiative.
 The Lower Mekong Initiative is a US partnership with all the downstream countries of Mekong besides Myanmar.
 The Mekong flows from China to Myanmar, Laos, Thailand, Cambodia and Vietnam.

 It has called the study groundless and highlighted the drought faced by Yunnan because Lancang only accounts for 13.5% of Mekong’s flows.
 China has maintained that the dams, it is building, are run of the river dams which store water for power generation.

 According to Indian experts, the study is not conclusive because it only considers the water flowing into the lower basin at one station in Thailand.
-It did not consider other dams and water-use along the course of the river.
+It did not consider other dams and water use along the course of the river.
 The lower basin is not entirely dependent on flows from China, but also receives water from tributaries in all other countries it flows in, which the study did not account for.

 India’s Other Concerns

-For India, quantity of water is not an issue because these are run of the river dams and will not impact the Brahmaputra flow.
+For India, the quantity of water is not an issue because these are run of the river dams and will not impact the Brahmaputra flow.

 More importantly, Brahmaputra is not entirely dependent on upstream flows and an estimated 35% of its basin is in India.